Peony is a beautiful flower, but it tends to be choosy, and the blooming depends heavily on how it is cared for.

 Pruning and caring for peony

-Pruning peonies, in their herbaceous or their tree form is not a necessity, but it has been said that it boosts flower-bearing dramatically!
+Pruning peonies, in their herbaceous or their tree form is not a necessity, but experts share that it boosts flower-bearing dramatically!

 To stimulate budding of new flowers, remove wilted flowers regularly (deadheading).